CaliStyle/trailpack-proxy-cart/README.md

 A Product Review is input from a customer with a history of purchasing a product.

 ## Metadata
-A Metadata is additional information about a product or customer that is not constrained by the parent model.
+A Metadata is additional information about a product, customer, or review that is not constrained by the parent model.

 ## Collections
 A Collection is a grouping of like items, such as products, customers, and shipping zones.